History of the Arabic alphabet: Pre-Islamic Arabic inscriptions

-The first recorded text in the Arabic alphabet was written in 512.
-It is a trilingual dedication in Greek, Syriac and Arabic found at Zabad in Syria.
+The first known recorded text in the Arabic alphabet is known as the Zabad inscription, composed in 512.
+It is a trilingual dedication in Greek, Syriac and Arabic found at the village of Zabad in northwestern Syria.
 The version of the Arabic alphabet used includes only 21 letters, of which only 15 are different, being used to note 28 phonemes:

-Many thousands of pre-Classical Arabic inscriptions are attested, in alphabets borrowed from Epigraphic South Arabian alphabets (however, Safaitic and Hismaic are not strictly Arabic, but Ancient North Arabian dialects, and written Nabataean is an Aramaic dialect):
+Many thousands of pre-Classical Arabic inscriptions are attested, mainly written in the following scripts: